(for veterinary information only)

 BRAND NAME: ANIPRYL, ELDEPRYL, CARBEX

 Monoamine oxidases are enzymes we have in two areas: the brain (monoamine oxidase inhibitor -B) and in the liver/GI tract (monoamine oxidase inhibitor -A).
 In the brain, these enzymes break down used neurotransmitters (chemicals that enable nerves to communicate).
 One of these neurotransmitters is called dopamine.
 Type B monoamine oxidases are responsible for getting rid of dopamine when it is no longer needed.
-Sometimes, however, it is beneficial to have dopamine stick around a bit. is a type B monoamine oxidase inhibitor (or MAO-B inhibitor) which is how it exerts its therapeutic effects.
+Sometimes, however, it is beneficial to have dopamine stick around a bit.
+Selegiline hydrochloride in the body is converted into three products: two stimulants and a type B monoamine oxidase inhibitor (an MAO-B inhibitor).
+These three products all produce the effects of selegiline hydrochloride.

-There are two approved indications for in dogs: the treatment of Cushing’s disease, an excess in corticosteroid hormone production, and the treatment of senile mental deterioration (canine cognitive dysfunction).
+There are two approved indications for in dogs: the treatment of pituitary-dependent Cushing’s disease, an excess in corticosteroid hormone production stemming from a pituitary tumor, and the treatment of senile mental deterioration (canine cognitive dysfunction).
 The use of in dogs with Cushing's disease has met with limited success despite its FDA approval for this use.
-Since trilostane and lysodren are virtually the only medications used for Cushing's disease, you may wish to skip the Cognitive Dysfunction section. is not approved for use in cats but studies have shown it to be helpful in feline cognitive dysfunction as well.
+Since trilostane and lysodren are virtually the only medications used for Cushing's disease, you may wish to skip the Cognitive Dysfunction section.
+S is not approved for use in cats but studies have shown it to be helpful in feline cognitive dysfunction as well.

 Cushing’s disease is the insidious debilitating hormone imbalance that results when the adrenal glands overproduce cortisone.
 Most cases (85%) occur as the result of a tumor in the pituitary gland that produces a stimulatory hormone called ACTH.
 This hormone leads both adrenal glands to enlarge and overproduce cortisone, which in turn leads to symptoms associated with Cushing’s disease.